 By Sharon Simonson

-Not wildfires, mudslides, or monster commutes; not overcrowded and expensive housing or gender-challenged workplaces.
-Nothing—so far—can keep them away: foreign students seeking U.S. college degrees and work experience at American companies have flocked to the Bay Area in recent years—more than to any other place in the country except New York City.
+Not wildfires, mudslides, or monster commutes; not overcrowded and expensive housing, or gender-challenged workplaces.
+Nothing—so far—can keep them away: foreign students seeking U.S. college degrees and work experience have flocked to the Bay Area in recent years—more than to any other place in the country except New York City.

 According to new research from the Pew Research Center based on more than a decade of student-visa data, the Silicon Valley and San Francisco metros rank among the top ten destinations for foreign students earning American university degrees and staying to work.